How AirVeto renders the wind and tracking field.

 Validation

 Rendered wind direction and speed at the selected altitude can be cross-checked against authoritative aviation meteorological services — ICAO METAR/TAF data from national AMOs covering aerodromes in coverage (EYVI Vilnius, EPWA Warsaw, EVRA Riga, EETN Tallinn, UKBB Kyiv).
-Material divergence would indicate either a model update lag or a boundary-layer decoupling effect that AirVeto’s gridded rendering cannot capture; in that case, prefer the METAR.
+Material divergence between the gridded rendering and a current METAR points to either model update lag or a local boundary-layer effect at the aerodrome — either way, both readings can sit side-by-side, and the AirVeto view stays the right reference for cross-border flow over the synoptic-scale field.

 Known limitations

-• Model-atmosphere lag.
-Open-Meteo’s gridded analysis lags the physical atmosphere; expect a smoothing timescale on the order of the model resolution (~9 km for IFS, ~13 km for GFS).
+- Model-atmosphere lag.
+Open-Meteo’s gridded analysis lags the physical atmosphere; expect a smoothing timescale on the order of the model resolution (~11 km for ICON-EU).

 What AirVeto is not for